-For many families, Halloween is more than a day, it’s a tradition.
-It’s a time where children and adults alike are excited to dress up, eat too much candy, and join in the community festivities.
+For many families, Halloween is more than a day; it is a tradition.
+It is a time where children and adults alike are excited to dress up, eat too much candy, and join in the community festivities.
 This can be difficult for families that are co-parenting and even more difficult with the struggles brought about by COVID-19.
 For now, the Virginia Department of Health doesn’t recommend typical trick or treating.
 Yet, some parents are legally bound to adhere to a court-ordered custody schedule.
-Without proper planning and communication families could miss out on making Halloween memories.

 When children are small, Halloween is a holiday that the court may alternate every other year.
 What does this mean?
 Each year, one parent will miss the Halloween festivities with the child.
 Co-parenting is a little different.
 Co-parenting means that you work together for the best interests of your child.
 Halloween is no exception.
 In 2020 proper planning, preparation, and communication are needed to pull off a safe and enjoyable Halloween.
 Below are some suggestions for co-parents to consider together for a safe Halloween:

 Be flexible with Halloween activities

 This year we have a whole weekend to celebrate the spooky holiday and that means an extra day or two to share in on the fun.
 For some, sharing Halloween night is not an option.
 In that case, allow the parent who does not have the child on Halloween to take the child to an activity on a different night.
 From socially distanced pumpkin patches and open-air haunted forests, there are several moderate risk activities for parents to consider.

-Halloween is a day filled with fun and candy!
-Just because a child has two homes does not mean that one parent should be completely excluded each year from celebrating Halloween.
+Halloween will still be a day filled with fun and candy!
+Just because a child has two homes does not mean that one parent should be excluded each year from celebrating Halloween.
 Remember, the goal of co-parenting is to create the best situation for the child and with COVID-19 there are new ways for parents to get involved in all the fun.